 It is tempting to discount possible relationships between stock size and recruitment given the scatter of data points in lengthy time series.
-However, an important underlying relationship may be masked by intrinsic variation in the system and by a reduced range of observations (Walters and Ludwig, 1981; Hilborn and Walters, 1992, see chapter 7).
+However, an important underlying relationship may be masked by intrinsic variation in the system and by a reduced range of observations (Walters and Ludwig 1981, Hilborn and Walters 1992 chap.
+7).
 If environmental factors influence the survival rate of fish during the pre-recruit life history (eggs, larvae, juveniles), then a higher initial number of eggs will produce a higher number of recruits for any level of environmental mortality.
-If the environmental effect is strong and variable, one would not expect to see a strong relationship between stock size and recruitment.
-Most assessment time series begin after stocks had already been reduced by fishing, the population age structure had already truncated and the biomass had already been reduced relative to the potential range over which the stock/recruitment relationship could operate.
-Also, the precision of stock size and recruitment estimates is relatively poor.
+If the environmental effect is strong, one would not expect to see a strong relationship between stock size and recruitment.
+Secondly, most assessment time series begin after stocks had already been reduced by fishing.
+The population age structure was already truncated and the biomass was already reduced relative to the potential range over which the stock/recruitment relationship could operate.
+Finally, the precision of stock size and recruitment estimates is relatively poor.
 All of these factors could potentially mask a relationship between stock size and recruitment.

-These characteristics are shown with a simulation using a southern Gulf of St. Lawrence cod-like population (same age range, weights-at-age, and partial recruitment) over a 41-year time period.
-A Ricker type stock/recruitment relationship with multiplicative process error was used to generate simulated year-classes:
+These characteristics are shown with a simulation using a southern Gulf cod-like population (same age range, weights at age, and partial recruitment) over a 40 year time period.
+A Ricker stock/recruitment relationship with multiplicative process error was used to generate simulated year-classes where R is the number of recruits S is the spawning stock size a and b are the stock/recruitment parameters σ is a normal variant with mean 0 and standard deviations of 0.1, 0.3, and 0.5

-$R = aSe^{\sigma - bS}$
+$$R = aSe^{\sigma - bS}$$